A loophole of all `loophole-free' Bell-type theorems: A formal example

 There is completely no problem with measuring experimentally an expectation value of $a_0(x)b_0(y)$, so there exists a probability distribution $\rho_{00}$ such that \be \langle a_0b_0\rangle &=& \int_0^1dx \int_0^1dy\, a_0(x)b_0(y)\rho_{00}(x,y). \ee The two functions, $a_0(x)b_0(y)$ and $\rho_{00}(x,y)$, are defined on the same domain $(0,1)\times (0,1)$.
 Similarly, \be \langle a_1b_0\rangle &=& \int_1^2dx \int_0^1dy\, a_1(x)b_0(y)\rho_{10}(x,y), \ee with $a_1(x)b_0(y)$ and $\rho_{10}(x,y)$ defined on $(1,2)\times (0,1)$.

 Note that the domains are disjoint, but there are no undetected signals.
-In 1988, pressed by the referee while resubmitting \cite{MC88}, I wrote that disjoint domains imply undetected signals (if $x\not\in (\alpha,\alpha+1)$ then $a_\alpha$ `produces no result'), although already at that time I was not quite convinced that the referee was right.
-Of course, one way of modeling non-ideal detectors is to use the trick with non-identical domains, but the inverse implication is not true.
-Another argument of the referee was that my random variables were three-valued: $\pm 1$ and 0, where zero occured when there `was no result'.
+In 1988, pressed by a referee while resubmitting \citep{MC88}, I wrote that disjoint domains imply undetected signals (if $x\not\in (\alpha,\alpha+1)$ then $a_\alpha$ `produces no result'), although already at that time I was not quite convinced that the referee was right.
+Of course, one way of modeling non-ideal detectors is to use the trick with non-identical domains (this is what \cite{Pearle} does) but the inverse implication is not true.
+Another argument of the referee was that my random variables were three-valued: $\pm 1$ and 0, where zero occured when there `was no result' (again, this is what \cite{Pearle} assumes; the latter interpretation has been recently challenged by \cite{Christian19}).
 This type of argumenation does not apply here: Logarithm is not `zero' if its argument is negative.
 The same applies to $a_\alpha(x)$ for $x\not\in (\alpha,\alpha+1)$.